Mass-conserving weak solutions to the continuous nonlinear fragmentation equation in the presence of mass transfer: Introduction

 Assuming that mass is conserved locally, we impose the following condition

 for all $(x,y) \in \mathbb{R}_+^2$.
 This condition leads to the global mass conservation principle, stated as

 Additionally, we assume that the breakage kernel $\bb$ is integrable, as this guarantees that the total number of daughter particles formed due to the collision of particles of sizes $x$ and $y$ remains finite.
-Mathematically, this condition is expressed as for a constant $\gamma\ge 2$
+Mathematically, this condition is expressed {as in \cite{ali2024, GL12021, GL22021}} for a constant $\gamma\ge 2$

-Furthermore, from equation \eqref{localc:eq}, we deduce that the collision between particles of sizes $x$ and $y$ cannot create the particles of larger size than the combined size $x + y$.
+Furthermore, from equation \eqref{localc:eq}, we deduce that the collision between particles of sizes $x$ and $y$ cannot create particles larger than their combined size $x + y$.
 However, it is possible that a collision between particles of sizes $x$ and $y$ might generate a fragment larger than $\max\{x,y\}$ due to mass transfer from the smaller to the larger particle.
 For instance, the collision between particles of size $x$ and $y$ could produce one fragment of size $(2y + x)/2$ and another fragment of size $x/2$.
 However, if there exists a function $\bar{\bb}\ge 0$ such that

 and